intj-t/intj-t/README.md

 * IRC nick 'jdm7dv'
 * I did test as a INTJ and am accusing Southwest Virgina Doctors of stigma and discrimination and totalitarianistic against the gifted.
 Maybe Dr. Oz wants to show his iPad on TV again.
 * I am a current non voter.
 Democracts are neoliberalists, republicans scare and will end up in assisted living, the green party end up on the street, libritarians with get served somehow and independants ask too much.
+* I subscribe to the WSJ and Fair.org awaiting progress with Microsoft University.